 Adoption begins with the placement of a child into an adoptive home and continues throughout the lifetime of the family.
 Adoption is a form of relationship and relationships are ongoing and change over time.
 When a child is moved out of one family and into another, the child and both sets of parents face developmental tasks that are important to recognize and acknowledge.
 In order for a child to grow up feeling good about themselves they need to feel connected, valued and supported.
 This includes learning to become connected to those pieces of themselves that come from both nature and nurture.
 They need to make sense of who they are and how they came to be adopted.
 They benefit from knowing who they look like, who they act like and where their sense of humor comes from.
 They benefit from knowing that although they are not being parented by their biological parents, they are loved by them and were not rejected and discarded.

 LGBT prospective adoptive parents often feel like they will have a harder time adopting than their heterosexual counterparts.
 This is not necessarily true.
-Although it may be hard to resist the temptation to adopt through whichever means appears to be fastest, it pays off in the long run to wait until you identify a situation that you feel is right.
 Take the time to explore the lifetime nature of adoption.
 Learn about how your family’s needs will change at various stages in your child’s development.
-Take the time to focus on what the differences are between one situation and another.
-Take the time to remember that genetics play a sinificant part in who we grow up to be.
-Children who are adopted are a product of nature and nurture.
-You would not automatically form a partnership with the first person you date.
-Not every situation is the right fit.
 There are many ways of becoming a family through adoption and each one has its own set of characteristics.
-Take the time to learn about which form of adoption feels like the best fit for you and your partner.
 The decisions that you make now will be the decisions that you will live with for the rest of your lives.

 Above all, resist keeping the focus on your right to adopt and do as much as you can to learn about how adoption will affect you and your child in the years ahead so that you can become the best parent that you can possibly be.